randyrossi/vicii-kawari/BUILD.md

 ### Golden image

-The golden image should be built off the stable release branch matching version 0.15:
+The golden image should be built off the stable release branch matching version 0.1:

     make clean golden

 This makes kawari_golden.bit which includes the SPIx4 multiboot programming header.
 Golden resides at 0x000044.
 Multiboot header points to 0x7d000.

 ### Multiboot image

+The multiboot image should be built off latest release branch matching version 1.0:

     make clean multiboot